 Working from home now required if possible, not just encouraged

-There are new stricter rules in force on people’s ability to travel and requirements for social distancing from Monday 23rd March for an initial period of 3 weeks.
-This is in order to keep many more people at home and reduce the spread of the virus.
+There are new stricter rules in force on people’s ability to travel and requirements for social distancing from Monday 23rd March for an initial period of 3 weeks and this has now been extended for at least another 3 weeks.

 The starting point is that everyone should stay at home, including for work, unless they are a key worker, or they really can’t work from home and the work should continue to be done during this period of extra measures

 As an example, garages, are able to stay open to service cars and sell petrol; people who need cars to travel to work are able to take their car for an MOT – but not for more routine work, which should be delayed until after these special measures are over.

 There is the need to use some judgement about whether work needs to be done away from home, and whether it is essential to carry on – just look at the confusion relating to construction workers and the recent change of heart forced on Sports Direct when they were told to close their stores.

 It is clear, however, that if the current measures are thought to be being abused, then the government will introduce even tighter controls.

 Employees who have symptoms or who are self-isolating in accordance with Public Health advice are entitled to Statutory Sick Pay (SSP) from the first day off work